simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 **Data privacy**, also known as **information privacy**, is the right of individuals to determine what information about themselves is shared with others.
 This can include personal data such as names, addresses, and financial information.
 With the rise of the internet and social media, personal information has become more easily accessible, making **data privacy more important than ever**.

-Note that **data privacy is not the same as data security**.
+Note that **data privacy isn't the same as data security**.
 While data security refers to the measures taken to protect data from unauthorized access, data privacy refers to the control individuals have over their personal information.

 #### Why is Data Privacy Important?

 **Data privacy is important because it protects individuals from identity theft, financial fraud, and other types of cybercrime**.
-It also helps ensure that personal information is not used for unethical or illegal purposes.
+It also helps ensure that personal information isn't used for unethical or illegal purposes.
 Failure to protect personal information can lead to severe consequences, both for individuals and for businesses.

 In addition to protecting individuals, data privacy is also important for the functioning of a healthy democracy.
 When individuals feel that their personal information is being used against them, they may be less likely to participate in civic activities or speak out on important issues.